shaik1002/biggitlabbomb/doc/user/analytics/value_streams_dashboard.md

 To retrieve aggregated usage counts in the group, use the [GraphQL API](../../api/graphql/reference/index.md#groupvaluestreamdashboardusageoverview).

-## View the Value Streams Dashboard
+## View the value streams dashboard

 Prerequisites: